-Pretty, yet simple bite-sized coconut macaroon cups with a rich chocolate almond filling.
+Pretty, yet simple bite-sized paleo and vegan coconut macaroon cups with a rich chocolate almond filling.

 Coconut and chocolate make a splendid pair don’t they?
 The rich but mild flavor of coconut is the perfect match for the deeper, more assertive taste of chocolate.
 Not surprisingly the two are often seen gallivanting about in everything from cookies, candies, cakes and all kinds of other sweet treats.

-These little chocolate macaroon cups are of course another example of the delectable duo in action.
+These little chocolate coconut macaroon cups are of course another example of the delectable duo in action.

 The mini cups are like inside-out chocolate dipped macaroons, but instead of a mound of coconut with a thin shell of chocolate on the outside, what you have here is thin shell of coconut filled with lots of chocolate and a touch of almond.